shilad/wikibrain/tutorial/web-api.md

 # Structure of API responses:

-API responses are formatted in JSON.
-Every
+API responses are formatted in JSON and encoded using UTF-8.
+Every JSON response includes two keys:

+ * `success`: A boolean of true or false indicating whether the API call succeeded.
+ * `message`: If the call does not succeed (`success` if `false`), message will contain an error message.
+Otherwise, it will contain contain the empty string.